-Our mission is to be a top tier North American petroleum refining, renewable biofuels, and nitrogen-based fertilizer company as measured by safe and reliable operations, superior financial performance and profitable growth.
+Our mission is to be a top tier North American renewable fuels, petroleum refining, and nitrogen-based fertilizer company as measured by safe and reliable operations, superior financial performance and profitable growth.

 Our core values define the way we do business every day to accomplish our mission.
 The foundation of our company is built on these core values.
 We are responsible to apply our core values in all the decisions we make and actions we take.